This Association shall be known as the Saint Paul Senior Workers’ Association.

 Section 4.
 In the event of the President’s resignation, the Vice-President shall assume the duties and responsibilities of the President.

 Section 5.
 Removal of a board member: If during an existing board member’s term, it is determined by fellow officer(s) that said presence on the board is a detriment to the mission of St. Paul Sr. Workers’ Association a special meeting may be called.
 Any executive board member can call for a special meeting to discuss removal of an officer from their position.
 Eight board members shall constitute a quorum.
 In addition to the quorum, the board member in question must be invited to attend.
 A two/thirds majority vote will be needed to replace a board member for the balance of said term.

 Section 1.
-The Nomination Committee shall consist of five (5) members: two (2) to be selected by the Board of Director and three (3) to be selected by the Membership two months prior to the annual business meeting.
+The Nomination Committee shall consist of up to five (5) members: to be selected by the Board of Director.
 The slate shall be submitted to the membership in writing one (1) month prior to the annual business meeting.
 Additional nominations shall be accepted from the floor prior to the election.
 When there are two or more candidates nominated for an office, voting shall be by written ballot for that office.

 This Constitution and Bylaws may be amended by vote of Association members at a regularly scheduled meeting.
 A two-thirds vote of those present and voting shall constitute approval.
 Proposed changes shall be sent to members in writing one month prior to such vote.
 The Appendix may be updated at any time by a majority vote of the Board of Directors.

 Roberts Rules of Order shall be the parliamentary authority on all matters not covered by the Constitution and By-Laws of this organization.

 - To serve as a leader, coordinator, facilitator, and innovator.

 2. To be open to new ideas and challenges, to give ideas a fair hearing and to bring matters to the attention of the Association as requested.